albertoparadisllop/PicrossSolver/readme.md

 ## Instructions:

-* import `picrosssolver.objects.field_state.Field` and `picrossolver.solver.Solver`
+* import `picrossolver.solver.Solver`
-* Create a `Field` object, passing it the column and row constraints from your puzzle.
+* Create a `Solver` object from column and row constraints (see example below)
-* Create a `Solver` object, passing it the `Field` you just created.
 * run the Solver instance's `solve` method.
-* Print out the Solver instance's `current_state` attribute.
+* Print out the Solver instance to see the constraints and solved grid.

-I could make it easier to use with a single command, but eh, this works.
+If you want to work with the result, its a numpy array at `Solver.current_state.field_arr`.
+Note that its transposed because it made more sense to me to use (x, y) instead of (y, x).

 If the nonogram is not solvable by looking at individual rows/columns, it will not work.